Colin-Cai-jin/weiqi/README.md

 Two players can play Weiqi(Go) in turn.
 The moving of the cursor:`w' for upward;`s' for downward;`a' for left;`d' for right.
+Directly input the coordinate of the cursor: Two capital letters between `A' and `S'.
+For example, if the two letters input are `C' and `H'. `A' is 65 in ASCII, `C' is 67 in ASCII, and `H' is 72 in ASCII, so the input coodinate is (67-65, 72-65).
 `Enter': To put one stone on the position of the cursor.

 ## Ending the game